Please click on the listed questions to access the answers below

 Applicants may also receive formal or informal communications from their department, especially in the case of graduate applicants.

 NMSU does not currently have the capability of allowing applicants to track their application status online.
 Please be aware that initial reviews and departmental reviews, as well as the admissions decisions, can take an extended period of time (especially at the graduate level).
 The time needed can also vary considerably due to factors such as the academic and holiday schedules, the department involved (for graduate applicants), the current volume of applications, and other factors beyond our control.
 NMSU University Admissions appreciates your patience.
-Applicants are welcome to inquire directly with University Admissions at firstname.lastname@example.org for information regarding the progress of their application.
+Applicants are welcome to inquire directly with University Admissions or with the Graduate School for information regarding the progress of their application.
 We cannot share your application status or other admission information with a third party (such as a friend or family member), due to U.S. privacy laws.

 Privacy laws in the U.S. do not allow our office to share information about a specific application with anyone other than the person in question.
 If you are applying to NMSU, please check your admission status yourself by email (preferably) or phone if necessary.
 If you are asked by a friend or family member to assist with their application, please have them contact our office directly for assistance.